FIFA's Infantino suspected of intervening to stop probe: report

 Arnold, who had helped to set up a first meeting between Infantino and Attorney General Michael Lauber, replied: "What is important is the meeting in two weeks' time.
 If you like, I can come with you again."
 The meeting took place on April 22, 2016, the newspaper said, adding that what happened during it remains "a mystery", and the OAG "refuses to speak about it".
 The OAG declined to comment on the Tribune de Geneve article when contacted by AFP.

-FIFA was also contacted for comment but there was no immediate response.
+FIFA said later on Monday "the email referred to in the article was obviously obtained by hacking, which is an illegal and criminal act."
+"Not only Mr Infantino had no reason to lie in that email, the email never said Mr Infantino wanted to 'clear his name'," FIFA added.
 The Zurich-based federation has always indicated that the meetings between Infantino and the OAG were intended to show that FIFA was "ready to engage with the Swiss justice system".

 In November 2017, "after a third informal meeting" between Infantino and Lauber, the OAG closed the investigation into the contract signed by Infantino at UEFA, European football's governing body.
 The Tribune de Geneve also indicated that between July and September 2016, there were more than 20 calls between Swiss prosecutors and FIFA lawyers.